samutayuga/putumaskubesample/podschedulingrole/step4/text.md

 ...
 ```

-Scale down then scale up the `small-oortcloud-tolerant` deployment  to trigger the pod rescheduling,
+Scale down then scale up the `small-oortcloud-tolerant` deployment for the new node label takes effect on pod scheduling,

 ```
 kubectl scale deployment -n oortcloud small-oortcloud-tolerant --replicas 0